Which place is cheaper, Bordeaux or Carcassonne?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Bordeaux and Carcassonne during the summer are popular places to visit.
+The small town charm and the family-friendly experiences are the main draw to Carcassonne this time of year.
 Furthermore, many travelers come to Bordeaux for the city activities and the family-friendly experiences.

 In the summer, Carcassonne is a little warmer than Bordeaux.
-Typically, the summer temperatures in Carcassonne in July are around 24°C (75°F), and Bordeaux is about 21°C (69°F).
+Typically, the summer temperatures in Carcassonne in July average around 24°C (75°F), and Bordeaux averages at about 21°C (69°F).

 In Bordeaux, it's very sunny this time of the year.
 It's quite sunny in Carcassonne.
 In the summer, Carcassonne often gets around the same amount of sunshine as Bordeaux.
 Carcassonne gets 275 hours of sunny skies this time of year, while Bordeaux receives 276 hours of full sun.